A Note on Rough Set Algebra and Core Regular Double Stone Algebras: Some New and Some Old

 \begin{lemma} Given an approximation space $\langle U,\theta \rangle$ let $C(R_\theta)$ denote the center of its PRSA, $R_\theta$.
 Assume that $E$ is the indexing set for the equivalence classes of $\theta$ and $\forall\ e \in E, y_e \in U$ has been chosen as the representative of its equivalence class.
 Then $C(R_\theta) = \{\langle \cup\theta_{y_e},\cup\theta_{y_e} \rangle_{e \in B} : B\in \mathcal{P}(E)\}$ where $\mathcal{P}(E)$ denotes the power set of $E$.
 We note $B = \emptyset$ yields the rough set $(\emptyset,\emptyset)$. \end{lemma} \begin{proof} $\Longrightarrow$ If we assume $\langle \underline{X},\overline{X})\in C(R_\theta \rangle$, then $\overline{X} = \cup\{ \theta_x : \theta_x \cap{X} \neq \emptyset \} = \underline{X}= \cup\{ \theta_x : \theta_x \subseteq{X} \}= X$ and $\theta_{y_e}\cap X \neq \emptyset,\ \Longrightarrow\ \theta_{y_e} \subseteq X\ \Longrightarrow \underline{X}=\cup\{\theta_{y_e} : \theta_{y_e}\cap X \neq \emptyset\}$.\\ $\Longleftarrow$ $(\underline{X},\overline{X}) = \langle \cup\theta_{y_e},\cup\theta_{y_e}\rangle_{e \in B}$ for some $B\in \mathcal{P}(E)\Longrightarrow (\underline{X},\overline{X}) \in C(R_\theta)$. \end{proof}

 We note that this result yields the characterization of $C(R_\theta)$ as a Boolean algebra and as the subset of crisp sets of $R_\theta$.

 \begin{corollary} Given an approximation space $\langle U,\theta \rangle$ let $C(R_\theta)$ denote the center of its PRSA, $R_\theta$.
-Assume that $E$ is the indexing set for the equivalence classes of $\theta$, then $C(R_\theta)$ is exactly the set of crisp sets of $R_\theta$ and is complete, atomic and isomorphic to $2^{E}$ as a Boolean algebra. \end{corollary} \begin{proof} The result follows immediately from Theorem \ref{centerboolsub}, Lemma \ref{PRSACenter} and the fact that the power set is a complete atomic Boolean algebra. \end{proof}
+Assume that $E$ is the indexing set for the equivalence classes of $\theta$, then $C(R_\theta)$ is exactly the set of crisp sets of $R_\theta$ and is complete, atomistic and isomorphic to $2^{E}$ as a Boolean algebra. \end{corollary} \begin{proof} The result follows immediately from Theorem \ref{centerboolsub}, Lemma \ref{PRSACenter} and the fact that the power set is a complete atomistic Boolean algebra. \end{proof}